QuentinRa/blog.quentinra.dev/tools/git/commands/pull.md

 git pull
 ```

-**If you don't want to change your local version**, but you want to fetch the latest changes (to know what changed etc.), then you may use
+**If you don't want to change your local version**, but you want to fetch the latest changes (to know what changed, etc.), then you may use

 ```bash
 git fetch